We check in to the Slaley Hall Hotel in the afternoon. Later, we enjoy a welcome drinks reception hosted by our tour manager.

 Our next stop is Brancepeth Castle, once the stronghold of the Neville family in medieval times.
 The current castle is a combination of the Neville’s medieval towers and the grand country house created for the wealthy Russell family in the Regency period.
-The castle is once again a private home and we enjoy an exclusive guided tour of the main rooms and medieval cellars.
+The castle is once again a private home and we enjoy a guided tour of the main rooms and medieval cellars.
 Afterwards, we make a short visit to St Brandon’s Church opposite the castle in Brancepeth village.

 Thursday: Durham Cathedral & Rokeby Park or Ushaw

 We start the day with a visit to Durham Cathedral, a World Heritage Site, sitting on a rocky promontory high above the River Wear.
 Originally built in 1093 as a monastic cathedral for a community of Benedictine monks, the cathedral boasts some of the most intact surviving monastic buildings in England.

 If you join us in June, we then head to Rokeby Park where we enjoy a guided tour by the current owner* and refreshments.
 Completed in 1735 by its owner, Sir Thomas Robinson, this architectural treasure represents the heyday of the Palladian-style country house.
 A unique collection of 18th-century needlework pictures by Anne Morritt are on display here as well as a very rare surviving print room.